ngocdung03/kaggle-masterclass/Note.md

         - install_github("some_user/some_package")
     - Install custom packages using kernel editor: !pip install my-new-package
         - Upgrade/downgrade an existing package: !pip install my-existing-package==X.Y.Z
+- Each Kernel Editing Session is provided with:
+    - 6 hour execution time.
+    - 5GB of auto-saved disk space.
+Directory: /kaggle/working
+    - 16GB of temporary disk space.
+    - CPU-only: 4 core CPU and 16GB of RAM.
+    - GPU-enabled: 2 core CPU and 13GB of RAM.
+    - Internet access (beta).
+    - 100GB of combined size of all datasets.
+    - 5GB limit for output data that a kernel can write.
+    - 1 hour of idle time.
+    - Commit and Run will save your changes, end the editing session, and start a new kernal execution.

+##### Public API
+- It is recommended to use the command line to implement it in Python: pip install kaggle
+- Default location on Windows: $PYTHON_HOME/Scripts
+- Authenticate API: My account/API/Create New API Token
+- Using Kaggle API Directly: Provide credential at runtime: C:\Users<Windows-username>.kaggle\kaggle.json
+- Using Kaggle Command Line Interface Tool: move this token to the appropriate folder to avoid any errors when using the Kaggle API.
+- Interact with Kaggle competitions:
+    - Using the Command Line Interface Tools: https://github.com/Kaggle/kaggle-api
+- Listing competitions and competition files:
+    - List command which lists down all the available competitions: [Listing-competitions.jpg]
+    - List competition files: [Listing-competition-files.jpeg]
+- Download a competition using API:
+    - [Download-a-competition.jpeg]
+    - Accept the rules: kaggle.com/c/<competition-name>/rules
+- For datasets:
+    - Can download, create, and update previous dataset versions on Kaggle.
+    - Can use third party tools along with API to schedule automatic updates of your datasets.
+    - [API-dataset.jpeg]
+    - Listing and downloading:
+        - [Listing-datasets.jpeg]: kaggle datasets list -s demographics
+        - [Download-datasets.jpeg]
+    - Create a new dataset:
+        - Create a folder containing the files.
+Copy the path to this folder.
+        - Run the following command to generate a metadata file: [Create-metadata.jpeg]
+        - Add your dataset's metadata to the generated file.
+        - Run the command to create the dataset: [Create-datasets.jpeg]
+        - Create a new version of an existing dataset: You need to make sure that the ID field in the metadata points to your dataset.
+Check in the JSON file.
+Once everything is set up, you need to run the following command: [Update-datasets.jpeg] - must provide a message
+        - Download metadata for an existing dataset.
+        - Check status of created datasets.
+- Interact with Kernels:
+    - [Interact-Kernels.jpeg]